 How decisions are actually made

 UK Visitor visas are decided by Entry Clearance Officers (ECOs) working from regional decision-making centres.
-Each ECO has 15–25 minutes per application.
-They are looking for risk indicators — patterns that suggest the applicant might overstay, work illegally, or has been deceptive.
+Each ECO has 15 to 25 minutes per application.
+They are looking for risk indicators, patterns that suggest the applicant might overstay, work illegally, or has been deceptive.

 The decision rests on the applicant's ability to demonstrate they meet the genuine visitor test in Appendix V of the Immigration Rules.
 Specifically: